Dr. Ahmad R. Dhaini is an Assistant Professor of Computer Science at the American University of Beirut (AUB).

 In 2012-2014, Dr. Dhaini was a Postdoctoral Scholar at Stanford University, working in the Photonics and Networking Research Laboratory (PNRL) lead by Prof. Leonid Kazovsky (known as the father of optical coherent transmission), after being awarded the prestigious Natural Sciences and Engineering Research Council of Canada Postdoctoral Fellowship (NSERC PDF).
 He also completed the Stanford Ignite program for entrepreneurship and innovation; it is a mini-MBA program in Stanford’s Graduate School of Business, designed to teach scientists how to convert an idea into a business.

 Dr. Dhaini is an inventor with US patents.
 He has also authored/co-authored one book, one book chapter, and more than 40 highly cited research articles in top IEEE journals and conferences.
 He is a reviewer for NSF, NSERC, and several US universities’ internal grants.
-He also serves as Editor for Springer’s Photonics Networks Communications journal, and reviewer and technical program committee (TPC) member for several major IEEE journals and conferences.
+He is a Senior IEEE Member, and also serves as Editor for Springer’s Photonics Networks Communications journal, and reviewer and technical program committee (TPC) member for several major IEEE journals and conferences.

 His research interests cover several themes of optical networks such as fiber-wireless (FiWi) broadband access networks, mission-critical networks, green communications, and software-defined networking.
 He has been also tackling research problems related to Biotechnology; more specifically in the areas of mobile health (mHealth) and medical image analysis.